eghos-techviews/todo-card-challenge/README.md

 Overview

-This project contains two components:
+This project contains an Advanced Todo Card (Interactive & Stateful):

 1. Todo Card (Stage 1A)

 An interactive, stateful todo card built with vanilla HTML, CSS, and JavaScript.

-2. Profile Card (Stage 1B)

-A responsive and accessible profile card component with dynamic time updates.

 Stage 1A — Improvements from Stage 0